 Hi beautiful!
 My name is Victoria and I am honored that you are spending some time out of your day to visit the blog.
-If it’s your first time here, I run the Billion Dollar Woman course.
-I teach women like you how to become classier and more elegant in no time.
+If you are taking steps to become an elegant woman, you will eventually need to address your inner circle of friends and family.
+Here are 5 types of toxic people classy women avoid.

 But in order to create a life of happiness, health, and abundance, you must surround yourself with people that are going to lift you up, not bring you down.